flatsurf/sage-flatsurf/doc/news/flatsurf-stack.rst

 **Added:**

-* Added installation instructions to the documentations.
+* Added installation instructions to the documentation.

 **Fixed:**